etetoolkit/ete/doc/tutorial/tutorial_drawing_smartview.rst

 type.

 A node style can be defined statically and attached to several nodes.
-Here is the full list of attributtes that can be modified of node style:
+Here is the full list of attributtes that can be modified of node style, which is stored in `node.sm_style` :

 - *fgcolor*, foreground color, color thats appear in node, i.e. *red* or #ff0000 in hex code, default *#0030c1*.
 - *bgcolor*, background color, background color of node, default *transparent*.